Il Mare

 Il Mare is a 2000 South Korean romantic fantasy film, starring Lee Jung-jae and Jun Ji-hyun, and directed by Lee Hyun-seung.
 The title, Il Mare, means "The Sea" in Italian, and is the name of the seaside house which is the setting of the story.
 The two protagonists both live there two years apart in time, but are able to communicate through a mysterious mailbox.

-The film was remade by Warner Brothers in 2006 as the American film The Lake House starring Keanu Reeves and Sandra Bullock.

-The plot was also adapted in the 2015 Indian Kannada movie Minchagi Nee Baralu.
+The film was remade in 2006 as The Lake House, starring Keanu Reeves and Sandra Bullock.
+The plot was also adapted into the 2015 Indian Kannada film Minchagi Nee Baralu.

 Plot

 There are two distinct timelines intertwined throughout most of the film.

 The story begins with Eun-joo moving out of a house called "Il Mare" by the sea.
 She leaves a Christmas card in the mailbox, asking the next resident to forward her mail to her.
 Sung-hyun, an architectural student, receives her card, but is puzzled since he is the first resident at Il Mare and the card is dated two years in the future.
 After a period of correspondence, Eun-joo and Sung-hyun realize they are living two years apart, Eun-joo in the year 1999 and Sung-hyun in the year 1997.
 After some tests, they discover that the mailbox at Il Mare is enabling their communication and they can pass objects and living creatures through it.
 Using the mailbox, Eun-joo asks Sung-hyun to retrieve a tape player she lost two years ago, which he does.

 When his estranged father, a noted architect, falls ill, Sung-hyun asks Eun-joo to obtain a book about his father, which she does.
 However, she is hospitalized for a minor traffic accident and fails to get the book to Sung-hyun before his father's death.
 After reading the book, Sung-hyun finally accepts his father's love for him and takes up architectural work once more.

 Eun-joo and Sung-hyun continue their correspondence and decide to try a date, with each participating in his or her own time.
 Eun-joo "takes" Sung-hyun to an amusement park, where he follows her instructions on how to have a good time.
 He "takes" her to a restaurant, where she drinks a bottle of wine he left two years prior.
 Despite having fun on these solo dates, they decide to try to meet in person at a beach two years in Sung-hyun's future.